marriott-library/MaRMAT/README.md

 ## 3. Running MaRMAT

 ### 3.1 MacOS Users

+Option 1: Install Application
+1. Download `MaRMAT_v.2.7.0-p_MacOS.zip` from our [release assets](https://github.com/marriott-library/MaRMAT/releases/tag/v2.7.0-p).
+2. Open MaRMAT.zip and extract files.
+3. Open and Run MaRMAT.app

+Troubleshooting Option 1: If you recieve a message "MaRMAT Not Opened" due to verification issues, go to System Settings --> Privacy & Secuirty --> Security, you should see a message saying "MaRMAT was blocked from use because it is not from an identified developer," click Open Anyway.

+Option 2: Use via Python
 1. Download `MaRMAT_v.2.7.0-p_MacOS.zip` from our [release assets](https://github.com/marriott-library/MaRMAT/releases/tag/v2.7.0-p).
 2. Unzip the downloaded folder to a location on your computer, such as your `Desktop` or `Downloads` folder.
 3. Use the `cd` command in `Terminal` to change directories to the unzipped MaRMAT folder.
 For example, if you unzipped the folder to your Desktop, run: